dswbx/jsonv-ts/README.md

 <!-- /TOC -->
 <!-- /TOC -->

-A simple, lightweight (~6kb gzipped) and dependency-free TypeScript library for defining and validating JSON schemas with static type inference.
+A simple, lightweight and dependency-free TypeScript library for defining and validating JSON schemas with static type inference.

+-  Type-safe JSON schema definition in TypeScript.
+-  Static type inference from schemas using the `Static` helper.
+-  Hono integration for OpenAPI generation and request validation.
+-  MCP server and client implementation.
+-  Support for standard JSON schema types and keywords.

 The schemas composed can be used with any JSON schema validator, it strips all metadata when being JSON stringified.
 It has an integrated validator that can be used to validate instances against the latest JSON schema draft (2020-12).

 `jsonv-ts` allows you to define JSON schemas using a TypeScript API.
 It provides functions for all standard JSON schema types (`object`, `string`, `number`, `array`, `boolean`) as well as common patterns like `optional` fields, union types (`anyOf`, `oneOf`, and `allOf`), and constants/enums.
 The `Static` type helper infers the corresponding TypeScript type directly from your schema definition.

--  Type-safe JSON schema definition in TypeScript.
--  Static type inference from schemas using the `Static` helper.
--  Support for standard JSON schema types and keywords.
--  Hono integration for OpenAPI generation and request validation.
--  MCP server implementation.

 ## Installation